duckdb/duckdb-web/docs/internals/vector.md

 ### Union Vectors

 Internally `UNION` utilizes the same structure as a `STRUCT`.
-The first "child" is always occupied by the Tag Vector of the UNION, which records for each row which of the UNION's types apply to that row.
+The first "child" is always occupied by the Tag Vector of the `UNION`, which records for each row which of the `UNION`'s types apply to that row.